bruderol/jump/README.md

 ## Open points / Decissions

 * Will we need to install Gradle or Maven?
    * I decided to go for gradle in the new setup (because cooler and more state of the art)
-        * Gradle is included as a wrapper allready :)
+   * Gradle is included as a wrapper allready :smile: